On this page

 To learn more about

-Install and Configure mongocryptd.
+Install and Configure mongocryptd for CSFLE.

 The Key Vault collection is a standard MongoDB collection that stores all Data Encryption Keys used to encrypt application data.
 Data Encryption Keys are themselves encrypted using a Customer Master Key (CMK) prior to storage in the Key Vault collection.
 You can host your Key Vault collection on a different MongoDB cluster than the cluster storing your encrypted application data.